 - Espresso.
-And to finish out the mocha flavor, we have brewed espresso.
+To finish out the mocha flavor, we have brewed espresso.
 We chose espresso for this mocha ice cream, rather than regular coffee, because it has a much more intense flavor.
 That flavor, once blended into coconut milk and cream, still gets to shine.
 Coffee, on the other hand, might be overpowered by coconut.

 - Vanilla.
 This is a secret ingredient that you might not expect in mocha ice cream.
 However, the vanilla extract actually enhances that chocolaty flavor.

 - Fine sea salt.
 And finally, sea salt is key to ice cream flavor and texture.
-We’re big believers in putting a bit of salt in everything, even sweets.
+We're big believers in putting a bit of salt in everything, even sweets.
 Consider that you usually add salt to cookies and cakes.
 So why not ice cream?
-In addition, sea salt keeps the ice cream from getting too solid.
-There’s nothing worse than whipping out a fresh cone, only to find that you have to leave your brick of an ice cream container on the counter for at least 10 minutes before you can attempt a scoop.
-See the photographic evidence on this page for the absolutely perfect meltiness this vegan mocha ice cream achieves.

 This ice cream should churn in the ice cream maker for about an hour.
 It won't be totally solid by then, but should have some good structure.
 Then, you can just pop it into the freezer for a few hours (or as long as you can possibly wait), and it's sundae time!